1 dead, 3 injured, including deputy in East Texas shootings

 A woman was killed and two men injured around 7:30 a.m.
 Wednesday at the business east of Cleveland, a city of 8,000 people about 50 miles (80 kilometers) northeast of Houston, Liberty County sheriff's Capt.
 Ken DeFoor said.

-DeFoor said the suspect, Pablo Vito, was driving away from the plumbing company when deputies pursued him on a local highway.
-He said Vito pulled off and exchanged gunfire with the deputies near a veterinary clinic.
+DeFoor said the suspect, Pavol Vido, was driving away from the plumbing company when deputies pursued him on a local highway.
+He said Vido pulled off and exchanged gunfire with the deputies near a veterinary clinic.

 A deputy was shot in the throat and flown to a Houston hospital where he was in stable condition, DeFoor said.

-Vito fled and authorities continued to search for him.
-DeFoor said Vito was driving a white 2004 Mercury.
+Vido fled and authorities continued to search for him.
+DeFoor said Vido was driving a white 2004 Mercury.

 DeFoor did not provide the names of any of those who were shot, including the deputy.